 SOURCE: Education World

 Many young children have memorized the number words in the proper order, but sometimes do not yet understand the concept of one-to-one correspondence.
-For example, they might say “1,2,3,4,5″ but skip an object.
+For example, they might say “one, two, three, four, five” but skip an object.
 Or, they count an object twice.
 These Montessori pumpkin activity trays can help your students practice their counting skills by using tweezers to count out pumpkin seeds as they fill up the tray.

 10. Pumpkin Seed Math Mat

-This seasonal mat uses two different size pumpkins to model addition problems.
-Using dice, pumpkin seeds and the mat, students will write and solve their own number sentences.
+This seasonal mat uses two pumpkins of different sizes to model addition problems.
+Using dice, pumpkin seeds, and the mat, students will write and solve their own number sentences.

 Do you have a favorite pumpkin math activity you like to use in your classroom?
-Add it to the comments below!
+Come share in our WeAreTeachers HELPLINE!
+Facebook group.